brianstorti/brianstorti.github.io/_posts/2021-05-24-ultimate-guide-to-using-kubernetes-with-spinnaker.md

 ![Spinnaker clusters view](https://imgur.com/6eoEgLx.png)

-* **Load Balancers**: This is where Spinnaker shows our Kubernetes `Service`s and `Ingress`es.
+* **Load Balancers**: This is where Spinnaker shows your Kubernetes `Service`s and `Ingress`es.
 You can see you have a single service, `nginx-svc`, and all the pods that behind it.

 ![Spinnaker load balancers view](https://imgur.com/sZHiNzv.png)

-* **Firewalls**: Lastly, we have the `Firewalls`, where Spinnaker shows our `NetworkPolicies`.
+* **Firewalls**: Lastly, there is the `Firewalls` page, where Spinnaker shows your `NetworkPolicies`.
 You haven't create any policies, so this page should be empty.

 It's important to note these terms could mean very different things for different providers.
 For example, if you were using AWS, you could use Spinnaker to spin up a new Application Load Balancer (ALB).